Tiksu to UniTartu - Podcast for International Students

 Join us as we explore the journey of international students, share stories and experiences, and create a friendly space for everyone to unwind and enjoy.

-Find us on Spotify (click here), Apple Podcasts (click here), or Amazon Music (click here)!
+Find us on Spotify (click here), Apple Podcasts (click here) and YouTube (click here)!

 *Note: "Tiksu" is in the imperative form of speech.